michaelharms6010/zcash-faucet/README.md

 # React / Node zcash faucet

-This is a simple zcash faucet (currently configured for testnet).
+This is a simple zcash faucet (currently configured for testnet, just change the ports in rpc.js for mainnet).
 You can set it up on any machine running a zcashd fullnode relatively simply.

 ## Installation

-Clone this lovely repo. do an `npm i` in both the server and the react app directories.
+Clone this lovely repo.
+Install dependencies in both the react and node app with `npm i`

 ### Prereqs

 - A server.
-- Node 12. https://github.com/nvm-sh/nvm - Install this, then
+- Node 12+. https://github.com/nvm-sh/nvm - Install this, then
 ```
 nvm install v12
 nvm use v12